jjackson-eco/mammal_weather_lifehistory/annual_abundance_changes/README.md

 ---

 This mardown is intended as an accompaniment to the scripts contained within the directory `annual_abundance_changes`, to walk through the process of detrending annual abundance data from the Living Planet Database for the terrestrial mammals.
 Please refer to the scripts mentioned in each section of the markdown for full details on each section.
+We initially planned to use a detrending method to account for temporal trends in the abundance time series, but instead now focus on a single model with temporal effects included.
+Therefore, there are several unused scripts in this directory exploring these different approaches.

 There are 2 main sections and scripts: